 So we decided to leave the Ella rock with the memories and visit our next destination, Demodara Railway Bridge.

-9 Nine Arches Bridge in Ella Sri lanka Demodara Railway Bridge
+9 Nine Arches Bridge in Ella Sri Lanka Demodara Railway Bridge

-Coming down to the station was not hard as climbing.
+Coming down to the station was not as hard as climbing.
 Less than one hour we got down to the starting point.

 We had to walk 6km to the Demodara Bridge.
-On our way we met a big black steal railway bridge which is located 20 meters away from Ella Station after the 166 and 3/4km sign.
+On our way, we met a big black steal railway bridge which is located 20 meters away from Ella Station after the 166 and 3/4km sign.

-We walked all the way to the Ella Sri Lanka station to fill our water bottles and from the station we got to know about the train schedule.
-They informed us that there is a train reaching the bridge around 1.30pm.
+We walked all the way to the Ella Sri Lanka station to fill our water bottles and from the station, we got to know about the train schedule.
+They informed us that there is a train reaching the bridge around 1.30 pm.

 We were excited to see the view of the train passing the bridge.
 No sooner we started the walk along the railway lines.
-You have to check the train schedule before start the journey.
+You have to check the train schedule before starting the journey.

-Railway lines are narrow at some points and just before the bridge there is a short tunnel.
+Railway lines are narrow at some points and just before the bridge, there is a short tunnel.

-After walking all the way to the bridge, we reached the Majestic, prodigy of human engineering in the middle of solid jungle.
+After walking all the way to the bridge, we reached the Majestic, prodigy of human engineering in the middle of a solid jungle.